tangentsoft/pidp8i/doc/cc8-manual.md

 8.  <a name="2cbo"></a>`&&` and &#x7C;&#x7C; work, but because they
-    are internally converted to `&` and &#x7C;, their precedence has changed, and `&&` does not short-circuit as in a conforming C compiler.
+    are internally converted to `&` and &#x7C;, their precedence has changed, and they do not short-circuit as in a conforming C compiler.

     You can work around such differences with clever coding.
 For